meonkeys/shb/pelican/website/content/news/ebook.md

 ### Wait, it is FOSS, I can pay for it *and* it is free?
 Why are you leaving money on the table?
 How can you afford to do this?

 Those are excellent questions.
+Briefly:

-Briefly: Yes it is FOSS and you can pay what you're able & willing to to buy it, hopefully I'm not leaving money on the table; if I am it's because I'm prioritizing distribution over profit, and I kinda can't afford to do this.
+1. Yes it is FOSS and you can pay what you're able & willing to to buy it, hopefully I'm not leaving money on the table
+1. if I am leaving money on the table it's because I'm prioritizing distribution over profit, and
+1. I kinda can't afford to do this. 😆 But it sure is fun!

 The detailed explanation is, well, detailed.
-If you're really interested I could explain it over coffee or on a podcast or something.
+If you're interested I could explain it over coffee or on a podcast or something.